Dry Ice Blasting is a Solution for Cleaning a Heat Recovery Steam Generator (HRSGs)

 - Horizontal once-through units.
 This type of system is basically the same as the standard horizontal HRSG, except that it doesn’t require a high-pressure drum.
 As a result, it’s far more flexible and efficient.
 It can support unlimited daily cycling.

-Cleaning HRSGs Using Dry Ice Blasting
+contact us about Cleaning HRSGs Using Dry Ice Blasting

 Precautions Needed When Cleaning a HRSG